 Who wants a special treat?
+We’re baking up some tasty homemade dog treat tips and tricks.
 This instalment in our current FAQs, Tips, and Troubleshooting topic about DIY dog treats is our introduction to making homemade baked biscuit (cookie) dog treats.
 I’ve broken things down for the extra special treatment (sorry…couldn’t help myself) this category deserves as one of the most popular and varied types of homemade dog treats.
 Today’s post is an introduction to making homemade baked dog treats, and then we’ll look closer at shelf-life, storage, and decorating in follow-on posts posts.

 Biscuits vs. Cookies

+Baked dog biscuit treats?
+Baked dog cookie treats?
 It’s all the same to us, furfriends!
 Depending on where you live, similar types of human treats may be referred to as biscuits and/or cookies.
-When we talk about these types of treats here on the blog, we’re talking about small flat baked dog treats.
-Much like a human biscuit or cookie in appearance, but usually very different in the ingredients and flavours.
+Biscuit is the usual word in our part of the world.
+When we talk about these types of treats here on the blog, we’re talking about small flat-ish baked dog treats.
+They’re much like a human biscuit or cookie in appearance, but usually very different in the ingredients and flavours.
+Ready to sniff around for the scoop on making biscuits or cookies for dogs?

 Making Biscuit-Style Homemade Baked Dog Treats